evert/evert.github.com/_posts/2023/2023-04-26-oauth3-proposal.md

 ---
-title: "An OAuth 3 proposal"
+title: "Does OAuth2 have a usability problem? (yes!)"
 date: "2023-04-26 23:00:00 UTC"
 geo: [43.64793345752491, -79.42044389030917]
 location: "Bad Gateway Office"